aiven/aiven-docs/docs/products/kafka/howto/configure-with-kafka-cli.md

 1. Download the [Apache Kafka binaries](https://kafka.apache.org/downloads) and unpack the archive

-2. Navigate to the `bin` folder containing the Apache Kafka client tools commonly used
+2. Go to the `bin` folder containing the Apache Kafka client tools commonly used

 3. Create a
-    [Java keystore and truststore](keystore-truststore) for the Aiven for Apache Kafka service where you want to create a new topic
+    [Java keystore and truststore](keystore-truststore) for the Aiven for Apache Kafka service where you want to create a topic

 4. Create a
     [client configuration file](kafka-tools-config-file) pointing at the keystore and truststore created at the